-Saudi, Gulf stocks fall after attack on Aramco oil plants
+Saudi, Gulf stocks fall after attacks on Aramco oil plants

 The drone attacks were carried out by Yemen’s Houthi group, its military spokesman said on Al Masirah TV.

+At 0914 GMT, the Saudi market was down 1.3%.
 The index has lost all its gains this year and is down about 18% from its 2019 high of 9,403 points seen in early May.

-The index’s earlier gains were fueled by Saudi Arabia’s entry into the MSCI and FTSE Russell’s emerging market indices.
+The index’s earlier gains were fueled by Saudi Arabia’s entry into the MSCI and FTSE Russell’s emerging market indices, but analysts said that effect had faded in recent weeks.

-“There is no real positive news on the horizon with the index inclusion story over,” said Muhammad Faisal Potrik, head of research at Riyad Capital.

-“The market was expensive versus the region and other emerging markets, plus second-quarter earnings were not good.”

-Other Gulf markets also reacted negatively to the attacks, with Kuwait’s premier index .BKP down 1.1% and Dubai stocks .DFMGI falling 0.8%.

-“Sentiment is negative because of yesterday’s attacks on Aramco facilities.
-But this is temporary and the market will pick up towards the end of the day,” said a trader in Riyadh, who asked not to be identified.

-Saudi Basic Industries (2010.SE), the kingdom’s biggest petrochemicals firm, was down 3.3% after it said it had curtailed feedback supplies by about 49% following the attack.
+Saudi Basic Industries (SABIC), the kingdom’s biggest petrochemicals firm, was down 2.4% after it said it had curtailed feedback supplies by about 49% following the attacks.

+Aramco has agreed to buy a 70% stake in SABIC from the state Public Investment Fund in a $69.1 billion deal that is awaiting regulatory approvals.

-Other petrochemical companies such as Yanbu National Petrochemicals Co (2290.SE) and Kayan (2350.SE) also announced significant reductions in feedstock supplies.
+Other petrochemical companies such as Yanbu National Petrochemicals Co and Kayan also announced significant reductions in feedstock supplies.

+“The stock market has been affected, especially the petchem sector, (as) the efficiency of some major companies will be about 50% in the coming 10 days,” said Mazen al-Sudairi, head of research at Al Rajhi Capital.

+Other Gulf markets also reacted negatively to the attacks, with Kuwait’s premier index down 0.4% and Dubai stocks falling 0.5%, although they recovered from sharper intraday losses.

 The attacks come at a bad time for Saudi Arabia, which is preparing for the listing of oil giant Saudi Aramco on the Tadawul bourse in Riyadh later this year.